All about Green Man Quilts

 At this time I was a teacher member of the Quilters’ Guild and supported the Young Quilters team with a variety of workshops.
 I am no longer involved with Young Quilters though I have maintained my involvement with the Guild, serving as Festival of Quilts Officer from 2016 until 2021 and as a Trustee from 2021.

 I began to make quilts seriously in 1995 after I first attended a workshop taught by Judith Wilson in St Albans.

-Following this super introduction, I then attended a number of courses taught by Judith over the next few years.
-I then successfully completed the City & Guilds Certificate in Craft and Design (Patchwork & Quilting) at Missenden Abbey taught by Barbara Weeks and then, after a few years break, the City & Guilds Diploma in Craft and Design (Patchwork & Quilting) at Missenden Abbey taught by Janice Gunner.
+Following this super introduction, I attended a number of courses taught by Judith over the next few years.
+I then successfully completed the City & Guilds Certificate in Craft and Design (Patchwork & Quilting) at Missenden Abbey taught by Barbara Weeks and, after a few years break, the City & Guilds Diploma in Craft and Design (Patchwork & Quilting) at Missenden Abbey taught by Janice Gunner.

-I have been influenced by the quilts exhibited at The American Museum, Bath and the V&A; and by many different quilters, a few of whom are listed in my blog.
+I have been influenced by the quilts exhibited at The American Museum, Bath and the V&A; and by many different quilters, a few of whom are referenced in my blog.
 My inspiration comes from the natural world, folk traditions, story and music and I am particularly drawn to Modern and Improv quilting.